Now-Dawn/Docs/CONTRIBUTING.md

 1. Modifications to the overall structure and format of the API docs.
 2. Additions that replicate or needlessly restructure current documentation.

-By submitting pull requests to this repository, you waive any rights or ownership of the included contents to NowDawn.
-Contributions to this repository must conform to the [NowDawn TOS](https://nowdawn.com/terms).
+By submitting pull requests to this repository, you waive any rights or ownership of the included contents to Scenic Weather.
+Contributions to this repository must conform to the [Scenic Weather TOS](https://nowdawn.com/terms).